-This is a common condition that turns babies' skin yellow.
+Jaundice is a common condition that turns babies' skin yellow.
 For most babies it goes away by itself.

 What are the symptoms?